rashidg/LendingStuff-project/product.md

 LendingStuff is a mobile app where people can share their tools/gear with other people.
 You might suddenly need something for a short time like a computer charger.
+Or you might simply want to earn money with the things you own.
 With our app you can find someone who is willing to lend his charger to make some extra money.
 Also, a lot of people don't want to buy things that they need once a year.
 By renting their gear directly from owners they save some money and they save space in their home.
-Some of the feature we're planning to build are:
+Some of the initial features we're planning to build are:
-• Searching for items on a map
+• Searching for items based on the user's location
+• Posting requests for items
-• Contacting the lender to arrange a meeting (messaging)
+• Contacting the lender/renter to arrange a meeting (messaging)
 • Rating users based on their previous experiences.